mapcode-foundation/mapcode-java/README.md

 globally unique international mapcode.

-**`List<Mapcode> encodeRestrictToCountryISO2/ISO3(double latitude, double longitude, String countryISO2/ISO3)`** encodes a (latitude, longitude) pair, where encoding is restricted to a specific country, provided as an ISO 3166-2 or -3 country code.
+**`List<Mapcode> encodeRestrictToCountryISO2/ISO3(double latitude, double longitude, String countryISO2/ISO3)`** encodes a (latitude, longitude) pair, where encoding is restricted to a specific country, provided as an ISO 3166 2 or 3 characters country code.

 Example:

     List<Mapcode> results = MapcodeCodec.encodeRestrictToCountryISO2(lat, lon, "BR");
-    // Returns a list of mapcodes retricted to Brazil (not: IN-BR).
+    // Returns a list of mapcodes retricted to Brazil, so their territories start with BR- or BRA.

     List<Mapcode> results = MapcodeCodec.encodeRestrictToCountryISO3(lat, lon, "MEX");
-    // Returns a list of mapcodes retricted to Mexico.
+    // Returns a list of mapcodes retricted to Mexico, so their therritories start with MX- or MEX.

 **Important notice:** The codes used in these methods asume the ISO conversion, not the `fromString` conversion from `Territory`.
 For example, `Territory.fromString("BR")`